Blogroll

 Players can also rearrange and shuffle the board to make spotting connections easier.
 Additionally, each group is color-coded with yellow being the easiest, followed by green, blue, and purple.
 Like Wordle, you can share the results with your friends on social media.

-SEE ALSO: NYT's The Mini crossword answers for June 9 Here's a hint for today's Connections categories
+SEE ALSO: NYT Pips hints, answers for October 17, 2025 Here's a hint for today's Connections categories

 Want a hint about the categories without being told the categories?
 Then give these a try: